myoooofall/rpi-embedded/README.md

 # rpi-embedded
-the version used in national competition 2024. equipped with imu and receive imu data however imu is not used actually
+the version truly using imu in angle pid incluing imu calibration